HMZ-03/DASPy/README.md

 * Classic seismic data processing techniques, including preprocessing, filter, spectrum analysis, and visualization
 * Specialized algorithms for DAS applications, including denoising, waveform decomposition, channel attribute analysis, and strain-velocity conversion.

 DASPy is licensed under the MIT License.
-[An English version of DASPy tutorial](https://daspy-tutorial.readthedocs.io/en/latest/), [a Chinese version of DASPy tutorial](https://daspy-tutorial-cn.readthedocs.io/zh-cn/latest/) and [a preprint of DASPy paper](document/Hu_and_Li_DASPy.pdf) is available.
+[An English version of DASPy tutorial](https://daspy-tutorial.readthedocs.io/en/latest/), [a Chinese version of DASPy tutorial](https://daspy-tutorial-cn.readthedocs.io/zh-cn/latest/) and [the DASPy paper](document/srl-2024124.1.pdf) is available.
 If you have any questions, please contact me via <hmz2018@mail.ustc.edu.cn>.

 ## Installation
 DASPy is currently running on Linux, Windows and Mac OS.